arangodb/arangodb/PULL_REQUEST_TEMPLATE.md

 *(or)*

-This pull request adds tests that were used to verify the changes:
+This PR adds tests that were used to verify all changes:

 - [ ] Added **Regression Tests** (Only for bug-fixes)
 - [ ] Added new C++ **Unit Tests** (Either GoogleTest or Catch-Test)